psfree/eos_sdk_emu/README.md

 - { "unlock_dlcs": true|false }: This will try to enable all dlcs/items that the game requests.
 If the game wants more infos on em it might not work.
 (Like unlock_all_dlcs on a steam emu, some need you to provide the appid = name).
 - { "log_level": "OFF|FATAL|ERR|WARN|INFO|DEBUG|TRACE" }: Decides how verbose the emulator will be, for debugging purpose.
 Defaults to OFF
 - { "language": "en" }: Sets the user language.
 It follows the ISO639 language codes.
 Search on the web for your language code if needed.
 Defaults to "en".

+# Building with windows for dummies
+- Install Visual Studio 17 2022.
+You want C/C++ app support.
+- Install pwsh.
+Open powershell and run: winget install --id Microsoft.PowerShell --source winget
+- Install vcpkg: https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-powershell .
+Follow the bootstrap instructions.
+	- Run "vcpkg install protobuf", "vcpkg install nlohmann-json"
+- Install cmake for windows.
+Open cmake-gui and point it to the source code.
+Create a separate build folder if you want and point it to that.
+	- Hit configure.
+Choose "Specify Toolchain file for cross-compiling".
+Choose ..\vcpkg\scripts\buildsystems\vcpkg.cmake
+	- Hit "Add Entry" Add "X64" as a string set to "ON".
+	- Hit Configure, then Generate.
+Then hit Open Project